 Humpback whales: Although some humpbacks stay in tropical waters all year, others perform the longest migrations of any mammal, in one case traveling 5,160 miles from Costa Rica to Antarctica.
 Humpbacks are still recovering from long-term whaling losses, but Japan and Denmark still want the IWC to let them hunt small numbers each year.
 According to NOAA, "both of these proposed harvests have the potential to negatively impact recovery of humpback whales."
 (Click here to watch a video of a hungry humpback in action.)

 Right whales: Along with bowheads and humpbacks, right whales were among the most heavily hunted in the 18th and 19th centuries.
-Whalers believed they were the "right" whales to hunt, since they not only often swam near shore but also floated conveniently on the surface after being killed.
+Their name comes from whalers' belief they were the "right" whales to hunt, since they not only often swam near shore but also floated conveniently on the surface after being killed.
 There are three species of right whales, scattered in the North Atlantic, North Pacific and Southern oceans.
 The North Atlantic right whale now numbers around 300, and while that number is rising, NOAA warns the population is still "nearly extinct."